vladimirfomene/vladimirfomene.github.io/content/blog/implementing-mnemonic-and-seeds.md

 }
 ```

 In the function, we make sure the bits used to generate entropy have are between 128 and 256 in size.
+This is enough bits to make sure that two people don't generate thesame entropy.
 There is also a check to make sure the size of these bits is a multiple of 32.
+Thirty two because it allows us to easily split the entropy in pieces and convert them to words.
 There after, we fill the vector of bytes by calling our cryptographically secured random number generator.
-Since we have a vector of bytes and not bits, our vector's length has to be size divided by the `BYTE_SIZE` .
+Since we have a vector of bytes and not bits, our vector's length has to be `size` divided by the `BYTE_SIZE` .
 You can check the values of constants in the `util.rs` module.

 ## From Entropy Generate Checksum

 According to the BIP, assuming the length in bits of the entropy is `ENT`.
 The checksum is the first `ENT / 32` bits of the SHA256 hash of the entropy.
-For all our possible entropy len, we can have the following checksums:
+For all our possible entropy len, we can have the following checksum size:

 <pre>
 Let checksum size be, CS = ENT / 32.